-- To consider the Annual Report of the Board of Directors including the financial statements of the Company for the financial year ended 31st March 2022, together with the Report of the Auditors thereon. - To re-elect Mr. S. Mahendrarajah who retires by rotation in terms of Articles 87 & 88 of the Articles of Association of the Company. - 3.
-To reappoint Mr. M. Selvanathan as a Director of the Company who is over seventy years of age and to consider and if deemed fit to pass the following resolution: - "IT IS HEREBY RESOLVED that the age limit stipulated in Section 210 of the Companies Act No. 7 of 2007 shall not be applicable to Mr. M. Selvanathan who is seventy five years of age and that he be re-appointed a Director of the Company from the conclusion of the Annual General Meeting for a further period of one year". - To reappoint Mr. H. Selvanathan as a Director of the Company who is over seventy years of age and to consider and if deemed fit to pass the following resolution:

-"IT IS HEREBY RESOLVED that the age limit stipulated in Section 210 of the Companies Act No. 7 of 2007 shall not be applicable to Mr. H. Selvanathan who is seventy three years of age and that he be re-appointed a Director of the Company from the conclusion of the Annual General Meeting for a further period of one year".
+- To consider the Annual Report of the Board of Directors including the financial statements of the Company for the financial year ended 31st March 2022, together with the Report of the Auditors thereon. - To re-elect Mr. D. P. De Silva who retires by rotation in terms of Articles 87 & 88 of the Articles of Association of the Company. - 3.
+To reappoint Mr. H. Selvanathan as a Director of the Company who is over seventy years of age and to consider and if deemed fit to pass the following resolution: - "IT IS HEREBY RESOLVED that the age limit stipulated in Section 210 of the Companies Act No. 7 of 2007 shall not be applicable to Mr. H. Selvanathan who is seventy three years of age and that he be re-appointed a Director of the Company from the conclusion of the Annual General Meeting for a further period of one year". - 4.
+To reappoint Mr. M. Selvanathan as a Director of the Company who is over seventy years of age and to consider and if deemed fit to pass the following resolution: - "IT IS HEREBY RESOLVED that the age limit stipulated in Section 210 of the Companies Act No. 7 of 2007 shall not be applicable to Mr. M. Selvanathan who is seventy five years of age and that he be re-appointed a Director of the Company from the conclusion of the Annual General Meeting for a further period of one year". - To reappoint Mr. I. Paulraj as a Director of the Company who is over seventy years of age and to consider and if deemed fit to pass the following resolution:

-- 5. To reappoint Mr. I. Paulraj as a Director of the Company who is over seventy years of age and to consider and if deemed fit to pass the following resolution: - "IT IS HEREBY RESOLVED that the age limit stipulated in Section 210 of the Companies Act No. 7 of 2007 shall not be applicable to Mr. I. Paulraj who is eighty five years of age and that he be re-appointed a Director of the Company from the conclusion of the Annual General Meeting for a further period of one year" - To reappoint Mr. D. C. R. Gunawardena as a Director of the Company who is over seventy years of age and to consider and if deemed fit to pass the following resolution: - "IT IS HEREBY RESOLVED that the age limit stipulated in Section 210 of the Companies Act No. 7 of 2007 shall not be applicable to Mr. D. C. R. Gunawardena who is seventy one years of age and that he be re-appointed a Director of the Company from the conclusion of the Annual General Meeting for a further period of one year". - To re-appoint Messrs.
+- "IT IS HEREBY RESOLVED that the age limit stipulated in Section 210 of the Companies Act No. 7 of 2007 shall not be applicable to Mr. I. Paulraj who is eighty five years of age and that he be re-appointed a Director of the Company from the conclusion of the Annual General Meeting for a further period of one year". - 6.
+To reappoint Mr. K. C. N. Fernando as a Director of the Company who is over seventy years of age and to consider and if deemed fit to pass the following resolution: - "IT IS HEREBY RESOLVED that the age limit stipulated in Section 210 of the Companies Act No. 7 of 2007 shall not be applicable to Mr. K. C. N. Fernando who is seventy five years of age and that he be appointed a Director of the Company from the conclusion of the Annual General Meeting for a further period of one year". - To reappoint Mr. D. C. R. Gunawardena as a Director of the Company who is over seventy years of age and to consider and if deemed fit to pass the following resolution: - "IT IS HEREBY RESOLVED that the age limit stipulated in Section 210 of the Companies Act No. 7 of 2007 shall not be applicable to Mr. D. C. R. Gunawardena who is seventy one years of age and that he be re-appointed a Director of the Company from the conclusion of the Annual General Meeting for a further period of one year". - To re-appoint Messrs.
 Ernst & Young, Chartered Accountants as Auditors of the Company as set out in Section 154 (1) of the Companies Act No. 7 of 2007 and to authorise the Directors to determine their remuneration.